-You can visit safalniveshak.com or write to us at vishal@safalniveshak.com or anshul@safalniveshak.com to know more about this initiative and how you can benefit from it and/or support it.
+You can visit safalniveshak.com or write to vishal@safalniveshak.com to know more about this initiative and how you can benefit from it and/or support it.

 ABOUT VALUE INVESTING ALMANACK Value Investing Almanack (VIA) is a premium newsletter, which brings you the best and biggest ideas in value investing, human behaviour, and business analysis.
 It is a monthly newsletter, where we cover the following - - 1.
 Spotlight: Big ideas from Value Investing and why applying them in your investment decision making will be a great deal - 2.
 StockTalk: Thorough analysis of business models of listed Indian companies (without any recommendations) - 3.
 InvestorInsights: Interviews with experienced and upcoming value investors - 4.
 Behaviouronomics: Deep analysis of human behaviour and how it impacts investment decision making - 5.
 BookWorm: Reviews of the best books on Value Investing and related subjects - 6.
-Life 2.0: Practical and effective ideas on living a simple, sensible life - 7.
-What We're Reading: Links to a great external sources we're reading In short, there's a great amount of learning packed in just one newsletter!
+Life 2.0: Practical and effective ideas on living a simple, sensible life In short, there's a great amount of learning packed in just one newsletter!
 Apart from monthly issues, subscribers also receive one Special Report at the end of every month, plus free access to our Financial Statement Analysis for Smart People course.
 Click here to subscribe to VIA right away, and access all the ideas we've shared so far.